liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/11-validating-modules-against-the-target-platform/01-intro.markdown

 [Resolving Third Party Library Package Dependencies](/docs/7-1/frameworks/-/knowledge_base/frameworks/adding-third-party-libraries-to-a-module) tutorial.

-### Depending on a Customized Distribution of @product@
+### Depending on a Customized Distribution of @sharepoint@

 There are times when manually specifying your project's list of dependent JARs does not suffice.
-If your app requires a customized @product@ instance to run, you must regenerate the target platform's default list of capabilities with an updated list.
-Two examples of a customized @product@ instance are described
+If your app requires a customized @sharepoint@ instance to run, you must regenerate the target platform's default list of capabilities with an updated list.
+Two examples of a customized @sharepoint@ instance are described
 below:

 **Example 1: Leveraging an External Feature**